-- i) The Company does not have any pending litigations. - ii) The Company did not have any long term contracts including derivative contracts that require provision under any law or accounting standards for which there were any material foreseeable losses. - iii) There were no amounts which are required to be transferred to the Investor Education and Protection Fund by the Company during the year.
+- ii.
+The Company did not have any long term contracts including derivative contracts that require provision under any law or accounting standards for which there were any material foreseeable losses - iii.
+There were no amounts which are required to be transferred to the Investor Education and Protection Fund by the Company during the year; and

-For A. M. Ghelani & Company Chartered Accountants
+For A.M.
+Ghelani & Company Chartered Accountants Registration No : 103173W

-Firm Registration No.: 103173W

-Partner

-Membership No.: 104391
+Chintan A. Ghelani Partner Membership No.: 104391

-Place: Mumbai

-Date : 13th May, 2019
+Place : Mumbai Dated : 13th May 2019